bmaupin/civ-modding-tools/civilization-6/docs/development.md

 #### _Error - One or more of the startup sripts has an error.
 See lua.log_

+⚠️ On Linux, it appears that lua.log is not generated: https://steamcommunity.com/app/289070/discussions/0/144512942755435118/?ctp=183#c2942495544689782750

-In my case, I couldn't actually find a lua.log file, but this was caused because I was using a map size that was too small and triggering errors in the game engine.
+In my case, this was caused because I was using a map size that was too small and triggering errors in the game engine.